danieloluwadare/antaeus/README.md

 - This interface defines extra methods for one to add more properties to the invoice without directly altering the invoice model.These methods are used by some classes implementing the ProcessorState ( ValidateMaximumNumberRetriesExceededProcessorStateImpl, InvokePaymentProviderProcessorStateImpl etc)
-- class implementing interface InvoiceProcessorAdapterImpl
+- class implementing this interface InvoiceProcessorAdapterImpl

 ### RequestAdapter Interface

 - This interface defines extra methods needed by the class that implements the BillingProcessor interface
-- class implementing BillingRequestAdapterImpl
+- class implementing this interface BillingRequestAdapterImpl

 ### BatchService Interface

 - This interface defines the method used to help to fetch invoices in batches.
     - InvoiceBatchServiceImpl

-    * nextBatchExist() methods checks if the there is any available batch of invoice to be fetched.
+    - nextBatchExist() methods checks if the there is any available batch of invoice to be fetched.
-    * getNextBatch() This fetches the invoices with the limit passed into its constructor
+    - getNextBatch() This fetches the invoices with the limit passed into its constructor

 ### Billing Service